Archives

 • Prepare journal entries for bank charges or other fees as appropriate

-• Prepare monthly financials for issuance to the tribal council and trust board
+• Assist in preparation of monthly financials for issuance to the tribal council and trust board

 • Perform monthly bank reconciliations and adjusting entries